sjstoelting/pgsql-tweaks/README.md

 ### VIEW pg_foreign_keys

 Creates a view to get a list of foreign keys in the database.
+That includes the check for an existing single index, see boolean result of column "is_indexed".

+<span style="color:red">Below PostgreSQL 11 the column "enforced" is not available and therefore not part of the result.</span>

 ```sql
 SELECT *